 Attended the SEM and HLM workshops at the Data Analysis Training Institute of Connecticut at University of Connecticut.

-Our classroom study comparing the educational effectiveness of an intelligent tutoring system to a popular educational game was featured on the university's homepage!
+Our classroom study comparing the educational effectiveness of an intelligent tutoring system to a popular educational game was featured on CMU's Homepage!
 Check out the story about Fun and Games.

 Presented paper "Gamification of Joint Student/System Control Over